 There are even some brands that make their coffees in tea bags.
 Here’s a few brands that you can try.

 This is a great option if you are looking for easy to pack and make coffee.
 They are very easy to use too and even biodegradable which is awesome for our planet.
 Just boil water and pour through the filter that attaches to your mug.
-My favorite brand to use if Coffee Blenders and I absolutely love their Kona Coffee blend.
-They have tons of other blends available as well.
-Another brand that I haven't tried yet but has been recommended to me is Kuju Coffee.
+My favorite brand to use if Coffee Blenders and I absolutely love their Kona Coffee blend but sadly was discontinued.
+They have tons of other blends available though that are just as good.
+Another brand that I haven’t tried yet but has been recommended to me is Kuju Coffee.

 You can also get your own pour over coffee bags and just add your coffee grains to it.

-I have used this method of coffee making before.
-Personally I like to use the MSR Mugmate which is perfect.
+I have used this method of coffee making before at camp.
+Personally, I like to use the MSR Mugmate which is perfect.
 It is very similar to a pour over coffee maker (more on this below) but it is for a single coffee cup versus multiples.
-I you are making coffee for just one or two people then this is a good option for you.
+If you are making coffee for just one or two people then this is a good option for you.

 Other options are: